TheRealAnonymous008/quartz/content/details/engineering/systems/Systems and Models.md

 * *Repeated experience furnishes our fundamental means of recognizing the regularity of relationship that constitutes pattern or organization*

 * One approach that is important is that of **Abstraction**.
 One such tool that embodies this is [[Linguistics|language]]

+* Because a conceptual model is in itself a system, the competency of a brain to use the conceptual model is tied to how high a concept level it can represent.
+	* The conceptual model is a [[Complex Systems|complex system]].
+Higher level concepts are composed of interrelated lower level concepts.
+Lower level concepts can be a part of multiple higher level concepts.
+	* The dynamics of this conceptual model is encompassed with a complex network between concepts -- both in the same level as well as higher and lower levels of organization.
 # Systems as Models
 * Systems are [[The Psychopathology of Everyday Things|conceptual models]] for the world around us.
 They usually have a strong congruence with the world.
 However, they often fall short of [[False Priors|representing]] the world fully
 	* Systems fool us by presenting themselves as a series of events.